Pronunciation

 - (transitive, dated, finance) To overvalue (securities), especially through deceptive accounting.

-- (intransitive) To fill with or secrete water.
+- (intransitive) To fill with or secrete water or similar liquid.

 - Chopping onions makes my eyes water.